malisper/Clint/README.md

 within Clint.
 For example, calling 'cl-intern' from the ICL is equivalent to calling 'intern' from the Clint repl.

-There are currently three exceptions to this convention.
+There are a couple of exceptions to this convention.
 The procedure 'cl-eval-all' for which there is no analog, the procedure 'cl-boundp' which behaves differently than 'boundp' does, and 'cl-doc' which is the analog of 'documentation'.
+Also some object accessors (such as cl-package-externals) do not have analogs.

 Core